 It’s essentially another choose your own adventure game, but Lifeline uses the phone interface to great effect.
 There will be lulls in gameplay as you wait for the space explorer, Taylor, to reply, adding to the game’s realism while also making it a great choice for those who prefer to play their mobile games in short spurts.

 If you'd like to know more about what makes this game a mobile classic, be sure to check out Susan Arendt's feature on why the original Lifeline still stands head and shoulders above its many spin-offs.
+Or you can read our Lifeline review.

 A Dark Room starts out as a simple idle game that tasks you with building a fire and scrounging for wood.
 Before long, though, you begin to explore the forest around you and the game expands into something quite unexpected.